Khqled-syr/Levaii/README.md

 ### Hi there, I'm Khaled 👋
-* 19yo
-* Yes I like coding and currently trying to improve my skills.
 * 🌱 I’m currently learning more about front-end developement, Working as a PC Technician.
 * 💬 Ask me about anything I know!
 I'll help you out, from hardware and software issues to programming problems, especially with languages I know.
 * ⚡ Fun fact: Shawrma is the best food lol!